slzdevsnp/proj/alp/Readme.md

 #### Birds view on the streamed data.
 To get a bigger picture on the processed data and to have a comparison base on computed metric results, I wrote a second java consumer which sinks the uid and time stamps fields into a csv file.

-The csv file is then loaded and processed for the same metric calculations and some visualizations in jupyter notebook in python and can be found in the **nb/explore_users.md**.
-The jupyter notebook **nb/explore_users.ipynb** can be run with a jupyter server running on python kernel with packages installed as outlined in the notebook.
+The csv file is then loaded and processed for the same metric calculations and some visualizations in jupyter notebook in python and can be found in the **nb/** sub-folder.
+The jupyter notebook **nb/explore_users.ipynb** can be ran with a jupyter server running on python kernel with packages installed as outlined in the notebook.
 The csv consumer program can be ran with **bin/runJavaCsvSinkApp.sh**.
-If necessary run the bin/group_topic_reset_offset.sh script.
+If required run the bin/group_topic_reset_offset.sh script.

 Both in the Java program output and in the jupyter notebook we observe comparable averages.